Yaulendil/tengwar-rs/README.md

 If no arguments are provided, reads from Standard Input and prints transliteration to Standard Output line by line.
 All input is assumed to be UTF-8 encoded, and output will also be UTF-8 encoded.

+A short summary of the program can be seen by running `tengwar -h`, and much more detailed help text is available with `tengwar --help`.

 ### Modes

 Alternative "Modes" can be selected via command-line switch: